Mohawk River

-The Mohawk River [Tieonontatátie Kanien'ké:ha (Kanyenkeha or Mohawk language) for "a river flowing through a mountain"] is a 149 mi river in the U.S. state of New York.
-It is the largest tributary of the Hudson River.
-The Mohawk flows into the Hudson in Cohoes, New York, a few miles north of the city of Albany.
+The Mohawk River is a 149 mi river in the U.S. state of New York.
+It is the largest tributary of the Hudson River, flowing into it in Cohoes, a few miles north of the state capital of Albany.
 The river is named for the Mohawk Nation of the Iroquois Confederacy.
-It is a major waterway in north-central New York.
-The largest tributary, the Schoharie Creek, accounts for over one quarter (26.83%) of the Mohawk River's watershed.
-Another main tributary is the West Canada Creek, which makes up for 16.33% of the Mohawk's watershed.
+A significant portion of the river's valley served as the path of the Erie Canal, key to developing both New York state and the Great Lakes area.
+The Mohawk's largest tributary, the Schoharie Creek, accounts for over one quarter (26.83%) of the river's watershed, with West Canada Creek contributing another 16.33% of total.

 Course

-The river's source is at the confluence of the West Branch and East Branch in north-central Oneida County.
+The river's source is at the confluence of the West Branch Mohawk River and East Branch Mohawk River in north-central Oneida County.
 It begins flowing generally southeastward towards the Hamlet of Hillside, first receiving Blue Brook then McMullen Brook and Haynes Brook.
 In Hillside is the confluence of Lansing Kill, after which it flows towards the Hamlet of North Western receiving Stringer Brook along the way.
 After North Western it receives Tannery Brook then Wells Creek in the Hamlet of Frenchville.
 At Frenchville it curves to the southwest and heads toward the Hamlet of Westernville receiving Deans Gulf along the way.
 In Westernville it enters Delta Reservoir.
 After exiting the reservoir it heads south toward the City of Rome receiving Hurlbut Glen Brook and passing the Rome Fish Hatchery along the way.
 On the south side of the City it enters the Erie Canal and begins to flow east.

 After Rome the river flows generally east through the Mohawk Valley, passing by the cities of Utica, Little Falls, Canajoharie, Amsterdam, and Schenectady before entering the Hudson River at Cohoes, just north of Albany.